Explore volunteer groups around the city on the Brighton & Hove Green Spaces Forum website.

 Think globally, act locally

-We have a limited window of opportunity if we are to meet our carbon neutral target, but everyone can play their part to help address the climate crisis.
+We have a limited window of opportunity if we are to meet our carbon neutral target, but everyone can play their part to help address the climate and biodiversity crisis.

 Little steps can make a big difference

 Calculate your carbon footprint and learn about what you can do to make a difference.